gustaveroussy/EaCoN/README.md

 ## **USAGE**

-The full workflow is decomposed in a few different functions, which roughly correspond to these steps :
+The full workflow is decomposed into a few different functions, which roughly correspond to these steps :

 ```
 normalization -> segmentation +-> reporting